-What is important to know before, during and after the birth of your baby
+What to know before, during and after the birth of your baby

-Information for women with Rheumatoid Arthritis, Psoriatic Arthritis or Ankylosing Spondylitis
+Information for women with Rheumatoid Arthritis, Psoriatic Arthritis, Ankylosing Spondylitis, or Non-radiographic Axial Spondyloarthritis

-This information is being provided for background educational purposes only and should not be a replacement for seeking medical advice from a healthcare professional.
-Please consult your healthcare professional for any medical advice or information on your condition or treatments.
+This information is provided for educational purposes only and should not be a replacement for medical advice from your healthcare professional.
+Please consult your healthcare professional for any medical advice or information specific to your condition or treatments.

-Chronic inflammatory diseases such as Rheumatoid Arthritis (RA), Psoriatic Arthritis (PsA), or Ankylosing Spondylitis (AS) can bring challenges to your daily life.
-You may or may not be considering having a baby.
-However, around half of pregnancies are unplanned,23 so even if you are not considering having a baby this information might still be important for you as many women do not get the opportunity to speak to their healthcare team beforehand.
-This booklet will offer some information on things to know and consider before, during and after your pregnancy.
+Chronic inflammatory diseases (also known as rheumatic diseases) such as Rheumatoid Arthritis (RA), Psoriatic Arthritis (PsA), Ankylosing Spondylitis (AS) and Non-radiographic Axial Spondyloarthritis (nr-axSpA) can bring challenges to your daily life.
+You may or may not be considering having a baby at this time.
+However, around half of pregnancies are unplanned, 23 so even if you are not considering having a baby right now, this information might still be important for you as many women do not get the opportunity to speak to their healthcare team beforehand.
+This booklet offers some important information on things to consider before, during and after your pregnancy.